EzAccount/ezaccount.github.io/README.md

 # About
-Mathematician by day, physist by night.
+Mathematician by day, physicist by night.

 Since fall 2019 I am working with [Leonid Petrov](https://lpetrov.cc/) in integrable probability project.
 Starting from fall 2020 I'm enrolled in [UVA PhD programm in Mathematics](https://math.virginia.edu/graduate/).